There has been a lot of interest in new, emerging social network platforms with integrated cryptocurrencies that are attempting interesting things.

 These days Facebook is like a cluttered, unwieldy directory for peering into other people’s lives from a distance, although at the same time it’s the availability of everyone that keeps everyone on board.

-Narrative is the breath of fresh air, but there are others like Somee in the space too.
+Narrative is the breath of fresh air, but there are others like Bittubers.com [my profile: but read my other post] in the space too.
 The competition is luring users away with the promise of data control, monetary rewards, community but also… how they integrate with Facebook etc?
-Steemit for example has a clever dapp called Share2Steem.io, which effectively enables you to earn Steem from posts on many different existing platforms, and still on the Steem Blockchain.
+This could be important.
+There is also Somee.social.

 What is Blockchain again?
 Blockchain keeps data away from central servers and on many different computers or ‘nodes’.
 Due to the radical difference between the blockchain-based model and the very centralised Facebook one, it’s interesting to see how Facebook will cope when it comes to content, because it’s content that rivals seem to be targeting.
 If Facebook is a personal sort of directory, then migration could well occur (#deletefacebook) when it comes to more detailed content or contributions of more than just personal value.
 (Yes, it’s true there are Facebook groups that are very effective but we still have the issue of a cluttered platform diverting visitors into their newsfeeds.)